 Duplication of efforts in patient record keeping, billing, insurance claims

-Office inefficiencies due to lack of standard procedures
+Dental office inefficiencies due to lack of standard procedures

-Goals of the practice could get blurred
+Goals of the dental practice could get blurred

 Centralized means all in one place.
 So, centralized insurance processing.
 Centralized accounting and billing.
 Centralized reporting.
 Centralized scheduling.
 Centralized patient data.

-The advantages of centralization include:
+The advantages of dental office centralization include:

 Greater transparency and visibility